When I ordered the Nerida Hansen collection, I had the chance to order a pattern specially released for the occasion, which is the blouse: Festival!

 So I wanted to test the pattern before offering it to you since I had never worked with Nerida’s patterns even though they had a good reputation, a test was necessary!

-The model
+The pattern

 The proposed finishes are interesting because they include a facing for the sleeve hems as well as bias tape for the collar.

-Practical information for sewing the model
+Practical information for sewing the pattern

 In the seamstress's basket

 Nerida recommends cotton, linen, cotton-linen blends...
 To add, I would say you need a fabric of relatively light to medium weight with some body.
-Indeed, this is a blouse that plays on volumes and pleats, so you need a fabric that highlights these features.
+Indeed, this is a blouse that plays on volume and pleats, so you need a fabric that highlights these features.

 You will also need some fusible interfacing, 20mm bias tape, and good quality thread.